Your cookie preferences

 Does an agreement in principle guarantee a mortgage offer?

-No it doesn’t, it’s simply a theoretical agreement, assuming you meet the lender criteria once they’ve assessed your supporting documents and pass the credit check on application.
+No it doesn’t, it’s simply a preliminary agreement, assuming you meet the lender criteria once they’ve assessed your supporting documents and conducted the credit check on application.

-There are multiple benefits to securing an AIP, however, as outlined above, and they are quick and free to apply for.
-This also means that you are not bound by one, so you won't have to miss out on a better deal if you find one later in your search.
+There are multiple benefits to securing a decision in principle, however and as you’re not bound by an AIP you won't have to miss out on a better deal if you find one later in your search.

 Customer Reviews